 Baltimore County Criminal Lawyer

 Located in northern Maryland, Baltimore County is part of the Baltimore-Washington Metropolitan Area.
-As a part of such a large metro, the county has had a significant rate of crime over the last several years.
+As a part of such a large metropolitan region, the county has had a significant rate of crime over the last several years.
 However, reports by the Baltimore County Police Department show that recent crime rates have declined significantly.
 While 2011 saw more than 38,000 Part 1 Crimes (serious crimes indexed by the FBI Uniform Crime Reports) in the county, this number represented a decrease in all crime categories, for a nine percent decrease over the preceding five-year average.
 Even with declining rates in violent crime and property crime, thousands of individuals will stand accused of misdemeanor and felony offenses.
 For those accused, arrested, and charged with crimes, consulting an experienced defense lawyer should be first step in protecting oneself against a criminal charge.

 Misdemeanor Defense in Baltimore County